Hashim-Sobhi/ShoeShow-E-commerce-Web-Application/full_documentation.md

 #### Q5: Where can I find the API documentation?

-**A5:** The backend API documentation is automatically generated using Springdoc/OpenAPI (Swagger) and is typically accessible at `http://localhost:8080/swagger-ui.html` when the backend application is running locally.
+**A5:** The backend API documentation is automatically generated using Springdoc/OpenAPI (Swagger) and is typically accessible at `http://localhost:8081/swagger-ui.html` when the backend application is running locally.

 #### Q6: How is the AI chatbot integrated?

-**A6:** The AI chatbot is integrated into the `ShoeShow-frontend-user` application, specifically in the `ayb/ai-bot` branch.
-It communicates with a backend AI service (which could be part of the main ShoeShow backend or a separate service) via API calls to process user queries and provide intelligent responses.
-More details are in the [AI Chatbot Implementation Details](ai_chatbot_details.md) section.
+**A6:** The AI chatbot is integrated into the `ShoeShow-frontend-user` application.
+It communicates with the Groq API using the `"meta-llama/llama-4-scout-17b-16e-instruct"` model via HTTP requests.
+The chatbot uses well-crafted prompts and scenarios, allowing the AI to suggest which API endpoints to call based on user input.
+In the future, enhancements such as fine-tuning or Retrieval-Augmented Generation (RAG) with backend proxies may be implemented for a more effective AI chatbot experience.